Application Areas of Knowledge BaseEstimated Reading Time: 8 Minutes

 Products and Services Documentation

 A business can use a knowledge base for creating documentation of their product and services, which will further help in increasing employee productivity.
 For instance, creating a knowledge base article for leave rules will reduce the overhead of HT personnel.
 However, only storing the company knowledge is useless; effective enterprise search, therefore, starts with deploying classification and taxonomy development tools rooted in an understanding of language.
-The taxonomy must reflect your organization’s unique vocabulary—the acronyms, products, and project code names that are used in your company.
+The taxonomy must reflect your organization’s unique vocabulary — the acronyms, products, and project code names that are used in your company.
 A full understanding of meaning can help distinguish between different contextual uses of information which is required for delivering precise information for search and other applications.
 An effective knowledge base software has the following features for the creation of taxonomy.

 - Provision to show-hide the obsolete taxonomy.

-The non-interactive help like paper user manuals, HTML or PDF docs, static web-pages without convenient, modern features are obsolete.
+The non-interactive help like paper user manuals, HTML or PDF docs, static web pages without convenient, modern features are obsolete.
 User preference and technology are changing quickly.
 Nowadays it’s unlikely that modern customers will be happy using old paper or word software documentation to find answers to their problems.
 The legacy methods don't support effective search and users can't self-serve themselves.
-If a company still has the old documentation, it is most likely that users would abandon the product rather than wasting time reading paper documentation.
+If a company still has the old documentation, it is most likely that users would abandon the product rather than waste time reading paper documentation.
 Therefore, these days knowledge base is the first go-to channel for users where they can get the answers to their queries.

 Standards and Policies at Government Agencies